Guidance

 • Online Learning Credits: Beginning with the cohort of students who entered Grade 9 in the 2020-2021 school year, all students must earn a minimum of two online learning credits as part of the graduation requirements for an Ontario Secondary School Diploma unless they have been opted-out or exempted.
 Families wishing to opt-out of the mandatory online courses required for graduation must complete and return the “Opt-Out Form" to the Sinclair Guidance Office.

-• Individualized Pathway Plan (IPP) Visits in Classes - Counsellors will be visiting classes to start students on their educational planning for next year.
+• Individualized Pathway Plan (IPP) Visits in Classes - Counsellors visited classes to start students on their educational planning for next year.
 This is the first step of the IPP program.
 Students will be working independently on completing their IPP in myBlueprint over the next few months.
-Visits will take place the week of December 5 to 9th.

 Guidance Team